openconfig/featureprofiles/feature/security/gnsi/acctz/AccountingPrivEscalation/README.md

-# gNSI.acctz.v1 (Accounting) Test Accounting Privilege Escalation
+# ACCTZ-9.1 - gNSI.acctz.v1 (Accounting) Test Accounting Privilege Escalation

+## Summary
 Test Accounting for changing current privilege level, if supported.

 ## Procedure

-- Record the current time, T0
+- Record the time T0 for use later in this test
-- For each of the possible RecordResponse.service_request.service_type that supports privilege escalation:
+- For each of the supported RecordResponse.service_request.service_type that supports privilege escalation:
 	- Connect to the DUT, recording the local and remote IP addresses and port numbers,
 	- change privilege level,
 	- disconnect